Publications

 *”The Triumph of Epicure: A History of New Orleans Culinary Tourism,” Southern Quarterly (2009), vol. 46, no.3.
 The article traces the relationship between tourism and foodways in New Orleans from the nineteenth century to the present.
 Written in the aftermath of Hurricane Katrina, the article examines manifestations of “New Orleans” cuisine throughout the world and its meanings within the global culinary scene.

 *”Through a Purple (Green and Gold) Haze: New Orleans Mardi Gras in the American Imagination,” Southern Cultures (2008), vol. 14, no. 2.
 The article explores the development of New Orleans Mardi Gras and its influence on popular culture throughout the United States.
 Written in the aftermath of Hurricane Katrina, the article examines the idea of New Orleans Mardi Gras within the American mind.
+To access please click the link: Through a Purple (Green and Gold) Haze.

 *”‘A Woman of Boundless Energy‘: Elizebeth Werlein and Her Times,” Louisiana History (2005), vol. 46, no. 1.
 The article is a brief biography of Elizebeth Werlein, the pioneering film censor and preservationist who lived in New Orleans during the interwar period.
+Born in Michigan, the daughter of a wealthy dynamite manufacturer, Werlein married into the prominent music-publishing family in New Orleans.
+After her husband died of Influenza in 1917, Werlein became a strong advocate for preserving the French Quarter for future generations and, as a single mother of four children, embraced the independent New Woman of the 1920s.